 The following statement is furnished to the holders of the Class A Common Stock, par value \$0.10 per share (the "Class A Common Stock"), of Bel Fuse Inc. ("Bel" or the "Company"), a New Jersey corporation with its principal executive offices at 206 Van Vorst Street, Jersey City, New Jersey 07302, in connection with the solicitation by the Board of Directors of Bel of proxies to be used at Bel's Annual Meeting of Shareholders.
-The Annual Meeting will be held at the Courtyard by Marriott, 540 Washington Boulevard, Jersey City, New Jersey 07310, on Tuesday, May 13, 2014 at 2:00 p.m.
+The Annual Meeting will be held at the Courtyard by Marriott, 540 Washington Boulevard, Jersey City, New Jersey 07310, on Tuesday, May 19, 2015 at 2:00 p.m.
 This proxy statement is also furnished to the holders of Bel's Class B Common Stock, par value \$0.10 per share (the "Class B Common Stock"), for informational purposes.
-Holders of Class B Common Stock are not entitled to vote at the Annual Meeting in accordance with Bel's Certificate of Incorporation").
-This proxy statement and, as to holders of the Class A Common Stock, the enclosed form of proxy, are first being sent to shareholders on or about March 28, 2014.
+Holders of Class B Common Stock are not entitled to vote at the Annual Meeting in accordance with Bel's Certificate of Incorporation, as amended (the "Certificate of Incorporation").
+This proxy statement and, as to holders of the Class A Common Stock, the enclosed form of proxy, are first being sent to shareholders on or about April 8, 2015.
 As used in the remainder of this proxy statement, unless otherwise indicated, the term "shareholders" shall refer to the holders of Bel's Class A Common Stock.

-Important notice regarding the availability of proxy materials for the Annual Meeting of Shareholders to be held on May 13, 2014: This proxy statement and our annual report are available at www.belfuse.com.
+Important notice regarding the availability of proxy materials for the Annual Meeting of Shareholders to be held on May 19, 2015: This proxy statement and our annual report are available at www.belfuse.com.